jere357/helperscripts/cover_letter.md

 3. applying the fourier transform to images to construct potentially powerful channel features.
 As part of my research i have also read serveral papers that use NeRFs.
 Inspired by the way Mildenhall et al. use positional encoding in chapter 5.1 (https://arxiv.org/pdf/2003.08934.pdf) i would like to try out a similair approach - but for object detection.

-  Unfortunately due to purely bureaucratic reasons I'm unable to continue my employment as a researcher at my university.
-My mentors have done all they can and have graciously extended my access to the department's hardware and resources, but since i am a human being that relies on luxuries such as food, water, and a place to sleep - this is not something i feel is doable while unemployed, and i think google is the perfect place for doing research like this.
-If you made it this far into this cover essay i congratulate you and hope to hear from you soon. ĆB, JM

 [1] - Line over ground truth metric; source code: https://github.com/jere357/yolov5-RGBD/blob/39ad3cfa5782b5c1aba1cda3b47b7ae2ac9d1b2d/val_jere.py#L524 fell free to contact me by mail if you wanna talk about it - keep in mind this is all still a work in progress :)